 Tim, Braid's main character, reflects on his mistakes in life as he searches for a long-lost princess.
 Delving deeper and deeper into his tragically-ended relationship with the love of his life, Tim reflects on his lost love as he progresses through the game's six worlds, slowly revealing details to the player as he or she progresses.

-The story is told exclusively through text, and is displayed as Tim approaches various pedestal-placed books in the clouds-levels' prologue screen.
-Each book contains vague, possibly metaphorical information about the protagonist's life.
+The story is told exclusively through text displayed as Tim approaches various books in each level's prologue screen.
+Each book contains vague, possibly metaphorical information about Tim's life.
 The story is reflective of the gameplay, in that Tim can rewind time to fix his faults, but chose not to/was unable to during what was apparently the biggest mistake of his life.
 The developers are aiming to reach out to players and evoke an emotional response, and the subtle sadness throughout reflects that concept.

 Art was a huge focal point of Braid's development, and artist David Hellman created a series of blog entries on the Braid Blog to give readers an insight as to where the game came from conceptually.